The STEM in Gear program is a small part of the STEM initiatives that started at Thaddeus Stevens College of Technology. The program focuses on

 Contact the STEM Coordinator to discuss curriculum needs.
 Workshops range from engineering and robotics to manufacturing and aviation.
 They can be as short as an hour or up to two days long.
 Custom workshops can also be created and linked to state standards.

 At the agreed time, STEM in Gear brings the equipment and you conduct the activity together.
-Upon completion, results and feedback will requested so improvements can be made
+Upon completion, results and feedback will

 What is the Goal?